prchinmay/nonpersons_data/README.md

 ![download](pics/annot_files.png)

-Once downloaded, make sure that you also change the respective file names in the imports section of filter.py file.
+Once downloaded, make sure that you also change the respective file names in the imports section of file `filter.py`
 ```
 annot = pd.read_csv (r'validation-annotations-bbox.csv')
 v_annot = pd.read_csv (r'validation-annotations-human-imagelabels-boxable.csv')

 ```
 ### Select which class to remove
-Select the classes to remove in filter.py
+Select the classes to remove in `filter.py`

 ```
 class_to_remove = ['Person','Man','Boy','Girl', 'Mammal','Woman', 'Human mouth',